 Voices of Imani

-Voices of Imani is a student-based organization that is connected to the African & African Diaspora Studies Program as a laboratory for the courses taught by Mr. McGlathery.
-Membership in the organization is open to the entire student population at the college and the group is quite diverse in it make-up.
+Voices of Imani is a student-based organization that is connected to the African and African Diaspora Studies Program as a laboratory for the courses taught by Mr. McGlathery.
+Membership in the organization is open to the entire BC student population and the group is quite diverse in its make-up.
 For the past several years the group has toured various parts of the country during the spring break period.
-In recent years they have visited Tennessee, Florida, Texas, California, Washington, D.C., Virinia, and Atlanta, Georgia.
+In recent years they have visited Tennessee, Florida, Texas, California, Washington, D.C., Virginia, and Georgia.

 To view upcoming events, please visit Voices of Imani's homepage.